IO-Design-Team/hive_ce_docs/best-practices/when_to_use_hive.md

 Hive is also one of the best options when it comes to cross-platform support.
 You don't have to include binaries, and it works in the browser using IndexedDB.

-If you use the `shared_preferences` packages and don't need to access them from native code, you should always use Hive instead.

 ## When not to use Hive

 Every kind of data can be stored in Hive when modeled correctly.
 That being said, it might sometimes be more convenient to use a relational database like SQLite.
 (More convenient, not faster!)